textpattern/textpattern.github.io/tags/keywords.md

 ~~~

 The **keywords** tag can be used as a *single* tag or a *container* tag that Textpattern will replace with the keywords associated with the article being displayed.
 For keywords metadata, see [meta_keywords](meta_keywords) tag.

+Note: Textpattern 4.6.x warns this tag is deprecated and to use the [meta_keywords](meta_keywords) tag instead.
+This is incorrect advice; the tag is reinstated as of Textpattern 4.7.0.
+Please ignore the warning.
+{: .alert-block .information}

 ## Attributes